 A variable annuity provides interest earnings based upon the performance of an underlying investment portfolio.
 These underlying investments are securities and bear the investment risk of the security.
 The investment is not guaranteed and may increase or decrease with the performance of the underlying security.
 Before recommending this type of annuity you should be sure your potential client has a high risk tolerance as gains are based directly on the performance of the fund.
 To sell this type of annuity in Florida you must have a life and variable annuity license issued by DFS, be registered with the Office of Financial Regulation and appointed by one Financial Industry Regulatory Authority (FINRA) registered investment advisor firm.
 It is important to remember that even if you have a variable annuity license you cannot sell a variable annuity without also being appointed with FINRA.

 Section 626.797, F.S., gives the Department the authority to adopt a code of ethics to govern the conduct of life agents in their relations with the public, other agents and the insurers.
 All applicants for licensure as a life agent shall subscribe to the code of ethics.
-You can find details of the code in the following administrative rules:
+You can find more in the following administrative rule:

 69B-215.210, F.A.C. - Scope

 In your capacity as a life insurance agent, you cannot be named as a beneficiary on a life insurance policy you sell to person who is not a member of your family unless you can prove you have an insurable interest in the life of that person.

 To declare an insurable interest, you would have to have an actual, lawful and substantial economic interest in the safety and preservation of the life of the insured or a reasonable expectation of benefit or advantage from the continued life of the insured.